 Most training contract or vacation scheme interviews involve testing candidates on their commercial awareness.
 Law recruiters want to see that you are aware of topical news and can identify how news stories and events affect firms, solicitors and their clients.
-Brexit is one of the hottest topics of the day so it pays to prepare answers to the interview question: ‘How will the UK’s departure from the European Union affect this firm and its clients?’.
+Brexit is one of the hottest topics of the day, and it doesn’t look like it’s going anywhere soon, so it pays to prepare answers to the interview question: ‘How will the UK’s departure from the European Union affect this firm and its clients?’.
 To help you prepare, we have asked partners to reveal their predictions for their legal practice areas.

 What are the likely implications of Brexit for banking and finance law?

-Anthony Warner is a partner in the banking and finance group at Baker McKenzie LLP.
+Anthony Warner is a partner in the banking and finance group at Baker McKenzie.